igeolise/traveltime-platform-sdk-scala/README.md

 ### Usage
 ##### Few backend examples

-In the examples we are going to send [TimeMap endpoint](http://docs.traveltimeplatform.com/reference/time-map/) request and calclulate the amount of returned iscochrone shells.
+In the examples we are going to send [TimeMap endpoint](http://docs.traveltimeplatform.com/reference/time-map/) request and calculate the amount of returned iscochrone shells.

 We instantiate `TimeMapRequest` that we are going to use in our examples.